berthott/nglaravel/readme.md

 By default default the package will look for Angulars output in `public/assets/angular`.
 If you choose to change the output path in `angular.json` please set the `output` property in `config/angular.php` or the `NG_OUTPUT_PATH` in `.env` accordingly.

 To add a middleware to the web route use the `middleware` property in `angular.json`.
+To except routes from being forwarded to angular add them to the `except_routes` array.
+By default all /api prefixed routes will be excepted.

 To change the default view use
 ```